Earth (EOB album): Writing and recording

-O'Brien considered taking the songs to Radiohead, but felt they had a "distinct energy" that would be lost if it became a "hybrid product".
-He initially planned to have someone else sing, and considered asking Yorke.
-He decided to sing himself after he was pleased with his demo recordings, made with producer Ian Davenport in 2014.
-He recorded with producer Flood from late 2017 to early 2019, at Plas Dinam in the Cambrian Mountains in Wales and Flood's Assault & Battery studios in London.

-O'Brien wanted to call the album Pale Blue Dot, in reference to the space photograph, but was prevented by copyright problems.
-He chose Earth as it was "direct" and he did not want anything ironic, obtuse or mysterious.
-O'Brien said he initially worried what Radiohead would think of the album, but decided: "Fuck that, I have to just be myself ...
+O'Brien suspended work on his solo music when Radiohead began working on their ninth album, A Moon Shaped Pool, in mid-2014.
+Early in the sessions, they worked on O'Brien's songs, but found that they did not fit Radiohead.
+O'Brien said: "Radiohead is about the communal, but it's also about serving the songs of Thom.
+It's not set up to serve the songs of me.
+It was very obvious.
+I was a bit crestfallen at first, but I'm so glad.
+I had to make this journey without my brothers."
+Additionally, O'Brien felt his music had a "distinct energy" that would be lost if it became a "hybrid product".
+He initially worried what his Radiohead bandmates would think of the album, but decided: "Fuck that, I have to just be myself ...
 Of course you want the approval of your bandmates but it's not the be-all and end-all.
 This is my own thing.
-It’s different to Radiohead."
+It's different to Radiohead."

+O'Brien initially planned to have someone else sing, and considered asking Yorke.
+He decided to sing after he was pleased with the demo recordings he made with the producer Ian Davenport in 2014.
+He recorded with the producer Flood from late 2017 to early 2019, at Plas Dinam in the Cambrian Mountains and Flood's Assault & Battery Studios in London.
+O'Brien wanted to call the album Pale Blue Dot, in reference to the 1990 photograph of Earth, but was prevented by copyright problems.
+He chose Earth as it was direct and he did not want anything ironic, obtuse or mysterious.